jiayuchann/jiayuchann.github.io/_posts/2024-07-14-Stealc-Overview.md

 ![image](https://github.com/user-attachments/assets/4650d7a4-2611-4d60-9c63-d925031b8a7c)

-I developed an IDAPython script to automate the decryption of data chunks, adding decrypted content directly into IDA's disassembly and pseudocode views for ease of analysis.
-The script identifies calls to the decrypt function, extracts arguments, and replaces them with their decrypted counterparts.
+I made an IDAPython script to automate the decryption of data chunks, adding decrypted content directly into IDA's disassembly and pseudocode views to make analysis easier.
+The script identifies each call to the decrypt function, extracts the arguments, and XORs the blob with the key.

 ```python
 import idaapi